Silence in the Library: Writing

-Originally, the two-parter was scheduled to take place during the show's third series.
-Initially, Moffat had wanted to introduce the villainous Weeping Angels in the entry after seeing an angel statue in a graveyard whilst on a family holiday.
-However, after withdrawing from the writing of series three's first two-part story—Helen Raynor took over these episodes, writing "Daleks in Manhattan" and "Evolution of the Daleks"—Moffat volunteered to write the series' Doctor-lite episode and opted to use the Weeping Angels in what would become "Blink".
+Originally, the two-parter was scheduled to take place during the show's third series, with Moffat wanting to introduce the villainous Weeping Angels in the entry after seeing an angel statue in a graveyard whilst on a family holiday.
+However, after withdrawing from the writing of series three's first two-part story, Moffat volunteered to write the series' Doctor-lite episode and opted to use the Weeping Angels in what would become "Blink".
 Later, during the fourth series, Moffat revisited his previous ideas.
 He felt that the library would be a "great setting" for Doctor Who that was not too exotic.
+It was the second two-parter Moffat wrote for the show, and the fifth episode in total, after "The Empty Child"/"The Doctor Dances, "The Girl in the Fireplace" and "Blink".

 The character of River Song was originally created for the plot to make more sense.
 Moffat knew that the team of archaeologists would have to trust the Doctor, but that the Doctor's psychic paper could not explain and convince the team why he had appeared in a sealed-off library.
 Therefore, Moffat intended for the Doctor to know one of the archaeologists.
-Later, he decided that this idea was too "dull", and instead opted to have one of them know him.
+Later, he decided that this idea was too "dull", and instead opted to have one of them know him, but not have the Doctor know her yet (due to mismatched timelines), with hints that we will see and get to know her in future episodes.